HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }
 ```

-## `messageType == scratchpad.*`: FHIR API Interactions
+## FHIR API Interactions

 While interacting with an embedded SMART app, a clinician may make decisions that should be implemented in the EHR with minimal clicks.
 SMART Messaging exposes an API to the clinician’s scratchpad within the EHR, which may contain FHIR resources unavailable on the RESTful FHIR API.
 For example, the proposed CDS Hooks decision workflow can be implemented through SMART Messaging.
+Messages affecting the scratchpad are prefixed with `scratchpad.`.

 ```js
 SMART.messaging.send(